 The Dawn Redwood is native to Lichuan county in the Hubei province of China.
 It was originally thought to have been extinct for millions of years until a giant living specimen was discovered in the 1940’s.
 This makes the Dawn Redwood a living fossil.

 Even though it is the shortest of the redwoods, the Dawn Redwood can grow to at least 61 meters (200 feet) in height.

 Based on current DNA analysis, it is in the same subfamily as the Redwood and the Giant Sequoia.
 The Dawn Redwood’s only native range is in South Central China, in the Sichuan-Hubei region.

-The Dawn Redwood is relatively carefree and also fast growing, with one specimen in Virginia having reached 37 m (120 feet) in 30 years!
-While the tree’s natural range is an area of only about 601 square km (232 square miles) in China, it has been planted successfully in compatible climate zones/biomes around the world.
+The Dawn Redwood is fast growing and does thrive in numerous parts of the world.
+There is one specimen in Virginia that has reached 37 m (120 feet) in just 30 years!
+While the tree’s natural range in China is an area of only about 601 square km (232 square miles), it has been planted successfully in compatible climate zones and biomes around the world.

 A Special Thanks to the United States National Park Service for caring for the Redwood and Giant Sequoia, the two redwood species endemic to the American West.